Falcion/Patternugit/.github/CONTRIBUTING.md

-If you have multiple accounts or multiple email addresses associated with a single account, you must sign the CLA using the primary email address of the “github.com” account used to author GIT commits and send pull requests.
+If you have multiple accounts or multiple email addresses associated with a single account, you must sign the CLA using the primary email address of the “github.com” account used to author Git commits and send pull requests.

 The following documents can help you sort out issues with accounts and multiple email addresses: